What does Constantine mean?

 Constantine [con-stan-tine] as a boys' name (also used less commonly as girls' name Constantine) is pronounced KAHN-stan-teen.
 It is of Latin origin, and the meaning of Constantine is "constant, steadfast".
 From Constantinus, which is derived from Constans.
 The form Constant was a popular Puritan virtue name.
 Constantine the Great, the fourth-century emperor, made Christianity the official state religion of the Roman Empire.
 Constantine was also the name of 11 Byzantine emperors, a royal name in Greece, and the name of three kings of medieval Scotland, where it is used as an anglicized form of Conn (Gaelic).
 The Russian czars, in a bid to legitimize Russia as the new home of Orthodoxy, also used the name.

 How popular is Constantine?

-Constantine is not a popular first name for men but a very popular surname or last name for all people (#6976 out of 88799).
-(1990 U.S. Census)
+Constantine is a rare first name for males but a very popular surname for both adults and children (#6214 out of 150436, Top 4%).
+(2000 U.S. Demographics)

 Constantine reached its highest rank of #671 in the U.S. during the years 1910-1919, and is at #1700 currently.
 (Top 2000 Names, 2015)

 Which version is better?with its variant forms and related boy names.
 Prominent varying forms of Constantine (#1700 via latest list) are Constantino and Constant.
 Adoption of these relations of Constantine was common a century ago (average #1485) and has become much diminished since.

 Similar NamesRecommended names are Antonine (see Anthony), Conant, Connie▼, Fontaine, Fontane, Fontayne, Konstant, Konstanty, Montaine, Montane and Montayne.
 These names tend to be more commonly used than Constantine.See names in meaning and etymology.